 The arrival of the new Count of Lecce was also a very serious thing for the wicked Chancellor, who had been largely instrumental in getting The Kingdom for the Emperor Henry VI, and therefore was exposed to the animosity of King Tancred's heir; and he seems to have urged Markwald to make his attempt earlier perhaps than the latter had intended.
-Beside the nobles, whom, (either by fear or favor) he had attached to his cause, Markwald was in conjunction with Magaddi the Emir of the Sicilian Saracens.
+Beside the nobles, whom, (either by fear or favour) he had attached to his cause, Markwald was in conjunction with Magaddi the Emir of the Sicilian Saracens.

 Having got into communication with traitors in the palace, he tried to surprise Palermo: but was unsuccessful.
 Nor was he any happier in his attempts at a siege: for, on the twentieth day, the Archbishop-Admiral of Naples arrived with a fleet; and the pontifical and royal armies made a sortie.
 In the battle which ensued, the Pope's persevering pains, in providing the young king with pontifical auxiliaries, were amply rewarded.
-The moral influence which the Lord Innocent also exerted, is shown by the fact that the royal troops disdained to desert to Markwald on the explicit ground of his excommunication.
-They fought bravely: but, time and again, they were broken by the rebels; and the pontifical troops who were comparatively fresh, fell upon them, defeating them with great slaughter.
+The moral influence which the Lord Innocent also exerted, is shewn by the fact that the royal troops disdained to desert to Markwald on the explicit ground of his excommunication.
+They fought bravely : but, time and again, they were broken by the rebels; and had to re-form under cover of the pontifical In the end the Germans made a false lines. move; and the pontifical troops who were comparatively fresh, fell upon them, defeating them with great slaughter.
 Markwald fled, leaving the Saracen Emir dead on the field.

-Chancellor Walther's gratitude to the army which had destroyed his secret hopes could not be expected to be overwhelming; and the Lord Innocent himself was obliged to compensate his troops for their losses.
+Chancellor Walther's gratitude to the army which had destroyed his secret hopes could not be expected to be overwhelming; and the Lord Innocent Himself was obliged to compensate His troops for their losses.
 These, together with arrears of pay and a solid bonus by way of prize money, the Pope cheerfully provided: though the custom of the time was rather to let the victors pay themselves from the plunder of the vanquished.

-Innocent had little leisure in which to congratulate Himself upon His success, for Markwald recovered from his defeat with amazing rapidity.
-But Count Gaultier of Lecce returned from France, where he had been recruiting a small but carefully selected force, in the very nick of time.
-Markwald and his accomplice the Chancellor at last had guarreled.
+Innocent had little leisure in which to con-

+gratulate Himself upon His success, for Markwald recovered from his defeat with amazing rapidity.
+But Count Gaultier of Lecce returned from France. where he had been recruiting a small but carefully selected force, in the very nick of time.
+Markwald and his accomplice the Chancellor at last had quarrelled.
 Each accused the other of aspiring to the crown.
 The layman being the stronger, the clerk fled into Calabria; and began to skin that unhappy province in his most approved Sicilian style, in order to raise funds for operations against his former confederate, to whom he was obliged to abandon the custody of the young king's person in the castle of Ziza, about half a mile from the gates of Palermo.
-By crossing the Pharos, however, Chancellor Walther came more immediately under the notice of the Pope.
-Definite evidence was soon forthcoming against him; and the Lord Innocent instantly stripped him of office, and blighted him with the Great Ban.
-The Markwaldine faction then suffered defeat in the person of Diopold of Acerra outside the gates of Capua.
+By crossing the Pharos. however, Chancellor Walther came more immediately under the notice of the Pope.
+Definite evidence was soon forthcoming against him; and the Lord Innocent instantly stripped him of office, and blighted him with the Great The Markwaldine faction then suffered Ban. defeat in the person of Diopold of Acerra outside the gates of Capua.
 The Germans fled into Apulia, whither they were followed by the Cardinal-Legate Peter who raised the country upon them.
-The ex-chancellor now tried to make peace, with the Pope; but was unable to stomach the necessarily concomitant friendship with Count Gaultier de Brienne.
-He therefore fled to Diopold.
-Together they rallied their men and made a great attack upon the pontifical forces near Barletta, 6 Oct.
-1201, where they were most signally defeated.
-In Sept.
-1202, Markwald suddenly died, and though one Capparone seized Palermo, and tried to play the part of von Anweiler, the strain which the struggle with the latter had placed upon the resources and attention of the Pontiff was materially lessened.
-During the last months of his life, beside possessing the young king's person, Markwald had been almost absolute in Sicily: but most of his adherents deserted the new tyrant and joined the Pope, Who (by pressing on a scheme for marrying King Frederick to Costanza of Aragon, daughter of King Alfonso I) got extra military assistance from that country to help in the recognition of Sicily.
+The ex-chancellor now tried to make peace, with the